moma-logo.png

 tent plan drawings and construction images

-The challenge was posed: design a hand-sewn, circus-inspired tent to be housed within the Museum of Modern Art.
-The interior space needed to provide a large, open interior experience with a streamlined, relaxed attendee flow.
+The challenge was posed: design an elevated, hand-sewn, circus-inspired tent to be housed within the Museum of Modern Art… Easy, right?

 Kai Althoff: and then leave me to the common swifts (und dann überlasst mich den Mauerseglern).
 Exhibit designed and curated by Kai Althoff and organized at the Museum of Modern Art by Laura Hoptman, Curator, and Margaret Ewing, Curatorial Assistant, Department of Painting and Sculpture.